 Find student accommodation in Dublin, e.g. student house shares, student lets and rentals, etc.

-Ireland, as you may or may not be aware, is an island off the west coast of Europe with Dublin sitting about midway up the east coast.
-So your options are:
+Ireland is an island located to the west of the United Kingdom with Dublin sitting about midway up the east coast.
+In terms of travelling here:

 By air and sea

-If you’re looking to get here from abroad, you’ve got two options, by air or by sea.
-Dublin Airport is located 10km north of the city with two ports, Dublin Port located 4km east at the mouth of the River Liffey and Dún Laoghaire located 12km south of the city.
-There are many options for flying, sailing or cruising in so check out VisitDublin for more information.
-You may also want to have a read of our V
+Dublin Airport is located 10 kilometres north of the city with Dublin Port located 4 kilometres east at the mouth of the River Liffey.
+There are many options for flying, sailing or cruising, so please consult VisitDublin for more information.
+You may also want to

 View the stunning book of Kells that dates from 800AD at Trinity College, stand atop Howth Hill and watch the sun set over the city, enjoy a drink and the craic of a traditional music session in a pub.
 With Ireland’s National Museums and Galleries located in Dublin, there’s plenty to see for the culturally inclined.
 There are hundreds of public parks and gardens all across the Dublin region, some large, some small, some modern and some dating back hundreds of years.
 Dublin’s got so much to show you that even the locals are still discovering it.